argoproj/argo-cd/docs/user-guide/multiple_sources.md

 # Multiple Sources for an Application

+!!! warning "Beta Feature"
+    Specifying multiple sources for an application is a beta feature.
+The UI and CLI still generally behave as if only the first source is specified.
+Full UI/CLI support will be added in a future release.
+    This feature is subject to change in backwards incompatible ways until it is marked stable.

-Argo CD has the ability to specify multiple sources to add services to the Application.
-Argo CD compiles all the sources and reconciles each source individually for creating the application.
+Argo CD has the ability to specify multiple sources for a single Application.
+Argo CD compiles all the sources and reconciles the combined resources.

 You can provide multiple sources using the `sources` field.
-When you specify the `sources` field, Argo CD will ignore the `source` (singular) field when generating manifests for the application.
+When you specify the `sources` field, Argo CD will ignore the `source` (singular) field.

 See the below example for specifying multiple sources: